-Removing the Air Plenum Cover
+Removing the Rear Air Plenum Covers

 The cabinet contains an air plenum at the bottom of the rear compartment that provides air flow to the rear equipment rack.
-Since the cabinet typically ships with no powered equipment on the rear rack, the rear plenum is covered at the factory to keep cool air directed toward the C7 shelf and not wasted on the rear rack.
+Since the cabinet typically ships with no powered equipment on the rear rack, the rear plenum is covered at the factory to keep cool air directed toward the C7 shelves and not wasted on the rear rack.